yogeshvk1209/Smart-Farm-Hub-Project/src-spoke/README.md

 * **Water Value (100%):** ~420 (Min Resistance)
 * **Formula:** `map(reading, 1024, 420, 0, 100)`

+## ⚠️ Configuration Required
+You **must** update the `broadcastAddress` in `src/main.cpp` to match your Hub's MAC address.
+The Hub prints its MAC address to the Serial Monitor upon startup.

 ## 📡 Communication Protocol
 Uses **ESP-NOW** for ultra-fast transmission (<200ms active time).
 * **Role:** Controller (Sender)